jehyunpark/jehyunpark.github.io/_posts/2016-05-02-how-to-install-jekyll-on-ubuntu-14.04.md

 ---
-title: How to install Jekyll on Ubuntu 14.04
+layout: post
-author: jehyunpark
+title: "How to install Jekyll on Ubuntu 14.04"
-category: [Dev, Jekyll]
+excerpt: ""
-tags: [jekyll, ruby, ubuntu]
+categories: [jekyll]
 ---
 ## Install Ruby